 Long-term Care Quality

-This nursing home also was given a very strong long-term care grade.
-Indeed, this is this nursing home's third most impressive category grade.
-In that category, we awarded this facility a score of A. When nursing homes receive this type of grade in long-term care it is a good sign for resident care and suggests that the nursing home is well-staffed with nurses aids.
-One of the datapoints we considered on top of nursing hours is vaccines.
-This facility provided the pneumonia vaccine to 98.958336 percent of its residents.
-This is a reliable method to avoid unnecessary hospitalizations for the senior population.
-Lastly, this facility was able to limit hospitalizations.
-It had only 0.01 hospitalizations per one thousand long-term resident days, which is an impressively low number.
+This nursing home also received a high-end long-term care grade.
+This actually ended up being this facility's third most impressive category grade.
+In that category, we awarded this facility a grade of A-.
+Long-term care scores in this range generally require both around the clock care from nurses and aids, as well as quality routine medical care.
+One of the statistics we considered in addition to nursing hours is vaccines.
+This facility administered the pneumonia vaccine to 97.87234 percent of its patients.
+Vaccination is a reliable method to minimize unnecessary deaths and hospitalizations for the elderly population.
+Clearly, this facility is doing something right in this area as it also excelled at keeping its residents out of the hospital.
+In fact, it had only 0.01 hospitalizations per one thousand long-term resident days, which is a remarkably low figure.

 Short-term Care Quality